Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Experimental Results

-Adding or requesting a specific instruction was found the most common for code generation tasks.
+Adding specific instructions was found to be the most common for code generation tasks.
 The instructions have a variety of ranges, e.g., ``remove the main method'', ``remove the import statements'', ``use a certain type for the variables/parameters'', ``remove external packages'', etc. Close runner-ups were ``requesting improvements'' and ``asking questions to guide the model''.
-The keywords used for requesting improvement in code generation are e.g. ``good format'', ``readable'', ``better quality'', ``most succinct working'', ``clear'', etc. Since the output of this task is a code snippet, different keywords were used for requesting improvement, such as ``better quality''.
-However, there was a similarity in the keywords as well, e.g. code to be ``readable'', ``succinct'', ``in a good format'', etc. An example for asking questions to the model would be e.g. ``Is the following code snippet syntactically correct?'', ``Is the generated code executable?'', ``Is this the most efficient version of code?'', etc. These questions are not the type to ask to perform a specific instruction but to question the decision of the model to re-think their decision, then make changes if they were incorrect.
+The keywords used for requesting improvement in code generation are e.g., ``good format'', ``readable'', ``better quality'', ``most succinct working'', ``clear'', etc. An example for asking questions to the model would be, e.g., ``Is the following code snippet syntactically correct?'', ``Is the generated code executable?'', ``Is this the most efficient version of code?'', etc. These questions aren't the type to ask to perform a specific instruction but to question the reasoning path of the model to re-think their decision and then make changes if they were incorrect.
 We suspect these conversational prompts are made as \emph{GPT-4} fails to infer some missing specifications that aren't explained in the abstract text description of code.
 To fill these gaps, participants would 1) add specific instructions, 2) ask for improvement of code quality, or 3) ask questions for verification or to guide the model into a different reasoning path.
 Generally, our findings are aligned with previous literature \cite{alomar2024refactor} in that developers tend to add specific instructions for refactoring (i.e., add/remove certain code elements) or request improvement code quality from LLMs. ``Asking questions for verification to guide the model to correct reasoning paths'' is a new pattern we found in this study.
 We also observed that participants requested to remove irrelevant generations (e.g., important statements, main method, external packages) due to LLM hallucination.